 Godly men and women lament the scarcity of church discipline, but inexplicably decry every divorce.
 Yet, both are similar actions belonging to the same category in scripture.
 Both remove the leaven from the body of Christ.
 Both have been abused by wicked people.
 Both are greatly under utilized by the church.
 When a church member is a wolf in sheep’s clothing, then appropriate church discipline will always result in the expulsion of that individual from the body of believers because he is a danger to the body.
 Divorce performs the exact same function in Christian marriages and families that church discipline does for the church.

-In both cases churchmen remain sitting when they should stand up for battle.
+In both cases churchmen remain seated when they should stand up for battle.
 Scripture refers to believers as soldiers and provides them with the full armor of God.
 Christian leaders are under Christ’s command to protect and feed the flock.
 Instead most Christian leaders take a let go and let God approach to these difficult situations involving unrepentant sinners within their flocks.
-This disobedient, slothful approach says that if God wants the brother or sister to be set free from a godless, treacherous spouse, then God can always take the life of the wicked spouse.
-And if we just wait upon the Lord, then God will remove or redeem the worthless fellow.
+This disobedient, slothful approach says that if God wants the brother or sister to be set free from a godless, treacherous spouse, then God can always take the life of the wicked spouse or redeem him/her.

 This is decidedly not the approach that the great apostle Paul took.
 He said, “Do not be bound together with unbelievers for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”
 (2 Corinthians 6:14), and “Do you not know that a little leaven leavens the whole lump of dough?”
 And “In the name of our Lord Jesus, when you are assembled, and I with you in spirit, with the power of our Lord Jesus, deliver such a one to Satan for the destruction of his flesh, so that his spirit may be saved in the day of the Lord Jesus…Clean out the old leaven so that you may be a new lump, just as you are in fact unleavened (1 Corinthians 5:4-7).
 It is the Christian’s task to clean out the leaven, which means to actively remove unrepentant sinners from their sphere of influence.